Bick95/beliefmaker/index.md

 ### Foreword

-**This is the report website for the final project for the course Logical Aspects of Multi-Agent Systems (LAMAS@[UG](https://www.rug.nl/){:target="_blank"}) in 2019/2020.**
+**This is the documentation part of the website developed for the final project for the course Logical Aspects of Multi-Agent Systems (LAMAS@[UG](https://www.rug.nl/){:target="_blank"}) in 2019/2020.**

-It contains the documentation accompanying the [online tool](http://bick95.pythonanywhere.com/) developed as the final project for the LAMAS course.
+It contains the report and documentation accompanying the [online tool](http://bick95.pythonanywhere.com/) developed as the final project for the LAMAS course.

 ## Introduction